komiyamma/vscode_extension_commit_message_gene_by_gemini_cli/README.md

 	- "Commit message generation by gemini cli" (`commit-message-gene-by-gemini-cli.runGeminiCLICmd`)
 	- You can search for it by typing "Commit message generation" in the Command Palette (Ctrl+Shift+P)

+- Add launch buttons in the Source Control view
+	- Commit input box toolbar (menus.scm/inputBox)
+	- Source Control title bar toolbar (menus.scm/title; may appear under … when narrow)

+- While running, a spinner is shown in the status bar at the bottom of the window

 ## Requirements

 - After generation, the message is reflected as follows: